-The thing that I loved the most?
-Whether your beach or pool-side you get the same great services and amenities – fresh, cold water, comfy made-up chairs & umbrellas, mid-day treats & snacks, little things like sunglass cleaning, and food & beverage service.
+However, both beach and pool-side guests receive the same great services and amenities – fresh towels, cold water, made-up chairs & umbrellas, mid-day snacks, sunglasses cleaning, and food & beverage service.

-Scattered throughout the grounds are paths leading to small grassy areas with lounge chairs and umbrellas.
+Scattered throughout the grounds are paths leading to small grassy areas that are set up with lounge chairs and umbrellas.
 Some are off in quiet corners, while others are mere steps from the pool.
-99% of them have a stunning view.
+99% of them have a stunning beach view.

-When I hear “main pool,” I automatically think kids, loudness, etc, but that’s not the case here.
-While there were kids around, it was never obtrusive or unrelaxing.
-If it ever gets too bad (which it never did for us), adults can head to the 21+ retreat area, which is… oh so serene.
-We definitely tended to favor that area just because it’s off the beaten path, but the main pool is also a great place to unwind!
+I always automatically think kids, loudness, etc, but that’s not the case here.
+While there are kids around, it never took away from the relaxing setting.
+If it ever got too bad (which it never did), we always figured we could head to the 21+ retreat area, which is… oh so serene.
+We definitely tended to favor the retreat, just because it’s off the beaten path.
+But the main pool is pretty amazing too.

+We spent a lot of time at the 21+, adult pool, called The Retreat.
+It has THE MOST amazing vista!
 One of the newer poolside offerings is a relaxing poolside massage.
-It’s on the food and beverage menu you get when they bring you water, and once I saw it I knew it was something I had to have!
-It was just as wonderful as you would think.
-My therapist met me by the pool, at my relaxing spot that overlooked the beach was so gorgeous I didn’t even want to close my eyes.
-Josh swam while I was in heaven.
-Poolside definitely took the experience to the next level (vs. being in a dark massage room).
-I honest didn’t want it to end and debated asking if I could just keep going and have her charge me for a second service LOL.
+It’s on the food and beverage menu that you get when they bring the water.
+Once I saw it I knew it was something I had to try It was just as wonderful as it sounds.
+My therapist met me at the most relaxing spot that overlooked the beach.
+It was so gorgeous I didn’t even want to close my eyes.
+Poolside definitely took the experience to the next level (vs. being in a dark room).
+I debated asking if I could just keep going and have her charge me for a second service, ha!

 I am so obsessed with the beach here!
-The water is so amazing and being there is so relaxing!
-We went every single day.
-There are a few things you should know!
+The water is a perfect blue!
+We went every single day, but there are a few things you should know:

-– It’s a very short walk to the beach, down a paved and dirt walkway, over a small bridge, past Luau cove, and all on the Four Seasons grounds.
-If you’re pregnant and it’s SO HOT, you’ll dream of golf cart service because the walk seems longer than it really is LOL, but trust me, it’s not long at all.
-Three minutes, tops.
+– It’s a very short walk to the beach.
+It requires heading down a part paved/part dirt walkway, over a small bridge, and past Luau cove.
+The walk is all on the Four Seasons grounds.
+It’s SO HOT, and if you’re pregnant you’ll dream of golf cart service, because the walk seems longer than it really is.
+Really though, it’s three minutes tops.

-– Tip: The best snorkeling area is close to the tide pools.
-Another tip: The tide pools are AWESOME.
+– The best snorkeling is close to the tide pools, and they are AWESOME.

-I was so obsessed with this beach!
-I never wanted to leave!
+I was so obsessed with the beach I never wanted to leave!